-Regarding the economic environment in which the Company operates, the Romanian economy which constitutes the main operating market of the Company, grew by 4,7% in 2022, better than expected given the persistent inflation during the year.
-Growth was driven by strong consumer spending, which increased 5,5% year-on-year on the back of the removal of pandemic restrictions and the higher wages.
-Inflation rate reached 12% in 2022 while unemployment showed a marginal increase to 5,6%, keeping the labor market relatively tight and wage increases high.
-Real estate investment volume reached in 2022 the historical milestone of 1,25 bln euros, 36% higher than the volume registered the previous year, with office assets representing 62% of the annual volume, while retail assets attracted 24% and industrial 7%.
+Regarding the economic environment in which the Company operates, the Romanian economy which constitutes the main operating market of the Company, grew by 2,1% in 2023.
+The economy decelerated during the year due to higher inflation and weaker external demand.
+Growth was driven by strong consumer spending, which increased significantly year-on-year on the back of the increased wages.
+The inflation rate dropped to 9,7% in 2023, while unemployment showed a marginal decrease to 5,5%, keeping the labor market relatively tight and wage increases high.
+Real estate investment volume reached in 2023 €0,5 billion, 60% lower than the volume registered in the previous year, with retail assets representing 57% of the annual volume, while office assets attracted 17% and industrial/logistics 14%.